How to Calculate Cash Flow in Excel (7 Suitable Examples)

 Use of NPV Function to Calculate Cash Flow in Excel

-• After that, you have to drag the Fill Handle icon horizontally to AutoFill the corresponding data in the rest of the cells D10:H10.
+• Drag the Fill Handle icon horizontally to AutoFill the data in the rest of the cells D10:H10.

-• Now, you have to select a different cell C12 where you want to keep the Net Present Value.
+• Select a cell, C12, where you want to keep the Net Present Value.

 =NPV(C4,D10:H10)+C10